onflow/cadence-cookbook/contribute.md

 - `filters`: the filters object is used to perform filtering on recipes in the cookbook
     - `difficulty`: the difficulty filter supports one of ['beginner', 'intermediate', 'advanced']

+This is an example of a sample index.js file for a recipe repository.
+For reference and as a starting point for your recipe, we recommend referring to a sample recipe respository maintained by Flow, such as: https://github.com/lealobanov/add-a-play-to-topshot-set.

 ```
 // Pass the repo name